 - Kiosks

 Retailers are the primary places of distribution for Unilever’s products.
 For example, Walmart is one of the biggest retailers responsible for distributing these consumer goods.
 Unilever occasionally uses kiosks to introduce products directly to customers, while utilizing personal selling.
 In collaboration with retailers, the company promotes a limited selection of products through these kiosks.
-Also, Unilever offers some of its products through stores, such as those of its subsidiary Ben & Jerry’s.
-This section of the marketing mix agrees with Unilever’s generic strategy and product development intensive growth strategy.
+Also, Unilever offers some of its products through brick-and-mortar stores, such as those of its subsidiary, Ben & Jerry’s.
+Furthermore, the company’s marketing mix involves e-commerce services for distributing its consumer goods.
+For example, Dove has a store on Amazon.
+This section of the marketing mix agrees with Unilever’s generic competitive strategy and intensive growth strategies, in terms of increasing sales and market share through extensive distribution.

-Unilever needs to promote its products, considering the high level of competitive rivalry in the global consumer goods market.
-This section of the marketing mix outlines the strategies and tactics in the company’s approach to promote its products to target consumers.
-Unilever uses the following promotional tactics, arranged according to significance:
+Unilever promotes its products aggressively, considering the competitive rivalry in the global consumer goods market.
+This section of the marketing mix outlines the strategies and tactics in the company’s approach to promoting its products to target consumers.
+Unilever’s promotional mix uses the following marketing communication tactics, arranged according to significance:

 - Advertising (primary)

 Advertising serves as the primary means of promoting Unilever’s products.
 Many of the company’s brands have advertisements on television and online media.
 The firm also occasionally uses sales promotion, such as discounts and product bundles.
 For example, Dove soap bars are sometimes offered in bundles of three at a discounted price.
-In terms of public relations, the Unilever Foundation’s activities enhance corporate image and brand strength (Read: Unilever’s Corporate Social Responsibility & Stakeholders).
+Public relations efforts, including Unilever’s corporate social responsibility strategy and stakeholder management programs for the environment and communities, enhance corporate image and brand strength.
 The company sometimes implements personal selling in collaboration with retailers to operate kiosks for certain occasions or promotional events.
 Direct marketing is the least significant promotional tactic in Unilever’s marketing mix.
 This tactic involves directly engaging client organizations to promote suitable products.
 Based on this section of the marketing mix, Unilever heavily relies on advertising as the main factor that influences consumer perception about the company’s consumer goods.

 Unilever maintains a wide variety of price points, considering the level of diversification of its products.
 Prices and corresponding pricing strategies are determined in this section of the marketing mix.
 In general, the most significant pricing strategies in Unilever’s consumer goods business are as follows: